Skip to main content

 AI is an operational layer, not a product.

 The wins are unglamorous and they compound.
 Faster product onboarding.
 More consistent merchandising.
-Search that finally works.
-Customer service that keeps brand voice.
+Search that finally returns the right thing.
+Customer service that holds brand voice.
 Internal teams that stop doing the same manual task forty times a day.
-AI augments commerce capability — it doesn't replace the team running it.
+AI extends a commerce team, it doesn't replace one.

 01High